psimm/patent_vis/README.md

 D.S.
 Hain, R. Jurowetzki, T. Buchmann, P. Wolf (2018), A Vector Worth a Thousand Counts: A Temporal Semantic Similarity Approach to Patent Impact Prediction, available at: http://vbn.aau.dk/en/publications/a-vector-worth-a-thousand-counts(855d9758-d017-4b4a-baf5-8b7e72a1c223).html

-## Future development:
-The Global Patent Explorers is currently still under development, so undergoes constant improvements in terms of data quality and coverage, but also functionality and usability (requests welcome).

-Up to now, it provides the possibility for near real-time nowcasting and placecasting of patenting activity.
-However, this can up to now only be done for ex-ante measure of patent quality and novelty, while ex-post measures of patent impact are only available until 2010.
-However, the main effort is currently channeled towards the creation and validation of predictive measures of patent impact, which can be provided in real time.
-This features will (hopefully) be made available soon.
-For first details regarding the methodology consider:

-Hain, D. and R. Jurowetzki (2018), Introduction to Predictive Modeling in Entrepreneurship and Innovation Studies - A Hands-On Application in the Prediction of Breakthrough Patents, available at: http://vbn.aau.dk/en/publications/introduction-to-predictive-modeling-in-entrepreneurship-and-innovation-studies(64154609-b45c-45dc-82c4-b148f1c5bb7f).html

-Also, further features to explore the semantic structure and topic within patent texts are planned.

 ## Feedback & Contact
-Again, the current version is a beta and under constant development, therefore all kind of comments are highly appreciated to improve the quality of the global patent explorer.
+All kinds of comments are highly appreciated to improve the quality of the global patent explorer.
 For feedback, requests, suggestions, bug- and error-reports (and everything else) contact
 Daniel Hain, dsh@business.aau.dk

 Further contributors to the project are: